beenlanced/ai_agent_hugging_face_course/README.md

 - `LlamaIndex`
 - `LangGraph`, and

-Agentic Retrieval Augmented Generation (RAG).
+`Agentic Retrieval Augmented Generation (RAG)`.
 Phew!
 Yeah, this course has it all.

-For these units, I constructed multiple Python coded Jupyter notebooks to build and test various agents and Agentic RAG use cases using each of the three previously mentioned Agentic Frameworks.
+For these units, I constructed multiple Python coded Jupyter notebooks to build and test various agents and agentic RAG use cases using each of the three previously mentioned agentic frameworks.

 ### My Final Project - Unit 4